144reasons/scp-sl-translations/README.md

 If you are savvy enough, make a pull request.
 Otherwise you can just message `ICodeInAssembly#7117` your translation in a zip.
 Make sure to include a description of your translation in your message

+# Reporting issues with translation files

+If you found a mistake in the translation files, take a screenshot of the mistake and make an issue.
+If you know how to fix the issue, make a pull request instead.

 # Scripts

 The scripts folder is a folder which contains possibly useful scripts.
 Don't bother using them if you cannot understand how to use them!